 These case studies serve several purposes.
 They make you look more impressive to potential clients, and they also prove that you deserve to have a platform.
 It will raise your confidence in your skills, knowledge, experience, and your creative process.

 When you know for sure that what you do really works, the fear that you’ll be “exposed as a fraud” will decrease.

-This won’t remove the entire emotional burden (that’s what the previous steps are for), but your rational mind will be on board at least.
+This won’t remove the entire emotional burden (that’s what the previous steps are for), but at least your rational mind will be on board.
 It’s also reassuring to have results you can cite when someone questions the effectiveness of your methodology in public (like comments on your articles or social media posts, or audience questions during a talk).

 Take small steps to build your confidence

 It took me years to develop the confidence in my own self-expression and my ideas.
 Hearing encouraging feedback from friends, colleagues, clients, and readers is what made this possible.
 It wasn’t just one instance, either—I’ve had to get compliments and ’thank you’ emails repeatedly to start believing that people actually mean it, and it’s not a fluke.
 A community that believes in you can help you grow your confidence faster.

 Sending the first newsletter is always a challenge.
 Pressing the ‘Publish’ button on an article where you mention your chronic illness for the first time can be nerve-wracking.
 Declining a client that isn’t the right fit for the first time can cause a meltdown.

 But the second time gets easier.
 The third time gets even easier.
 By the tenth time, you’ve grown your tolerance so much, you can take an even bigger risk.
 You don’t have to jump out of your comfort zone—expand it gradually instead.

 Learn how to create a genuine, professional brand and step into the spotlight